- May 14, 2018

 CPI vs. Rent:

-The headline consumer price index (CPI) fell by 0.3 percent in March 2017, reversing the 0.1 percent growth in February.
-This is the first monthly decline since February 2016.
-However, prices rose by 2.4 percent over the past year.
-The decrease in the CPI over the month partly reflected steeper declines in the trend of energy prices.
-After recording a 1 percent drop in prices over the month of February, the Energy Price Index fell by 3.2 percent in March.
-Meanwhile, food prices continued to accelerate, rising by 0.3 percent in March.
-Excluding historically volatile food and energy prices, “core” CPI fell by 0.1 percent although it rose by 2 percent over the past year.
-Growth in shelter prices slowed to 0.1 percent in March.
-Shelter prices are the largest consumer expenditure category.
-Rental prices, a component of the shelter index, grew by 0.3 percent in March.
-Since the increase in rental prices exceeded the negative growth in overall inflation, as measured by core-CPI, then NAHB’s Real Rent Index rose over the month, increasing by 0.4 percent.
-Over the past year, NAHB’s Real Rent Index rose by 1.8 percent.
+The headline Consumer Price Index (CPI) decreased by 0.1 percent in March on a seasonally adjusted basis.
+Over the month of March, the Energy Price Index declined by 2.8 percent, after a 0.1 percent increase in February, and food prices rose by 0.1 percent.
+Excluding historically volatile food and energy prices, “core” CPI rose by 0.2 percent, the same increase as in February.
+Shelter prices, which are the largest consumer expenditure category, grew by 0.4 percent as rental prices, a component of the shelter index, grew by 0.3 percent in March.
+Since the increase in rental prices exceeded the growth rate in overall inflation, as measured by core-CPI, then NAHB’s Real Rent Index rose over the month of March, increasing by 0.1 percent.
+Over the past year, NAHB’s Real Rent Index has risen by 1.5 percent.

 Existing Condo Sales and Prices:

-The price of inputs to construction rose by 3.5 percent on a not seasonally adjusted basis over the 12 months ending in March 2017.
+The price of inputs to construction industries rose by 5.6 percent on a not seasonally adjusted basis over the past 12 months ending in March.
 This component of the Producer Price Index is composed of the price of inputs to new construction and the price of maintenance and repairs.
-Over the past year, the price of inputs to new construction increased by 3.5 percent, non-residential and new residential construction (3.4%), maintenance and repairs construction (3.7%), non-residential maintenance and repairs (3.9%) and residential maintenance and repairs (3.3%).
-Meanwhile, the price of oriented strand board (OSB) grew by 24.9 percent over the past 12 months while the price of cement rose (4.8%), Gypsum (7.6%) and softwood plywood (1.2%).
+Over the past year, the price of inputs to new construction increased by 5.5 percent, new non-residential construction (5.2%) and new residential construction (5.8%).
+The price of maintenance and repairs construction grew by 5.8 percent over the past year, non-residential maintenance and repairs (5.7%) and residential maintenance and repairs (6%).
+Meanwhile, the price of oriented strand board (OSB) rose by 6.3 percent, cement (3.3%), Gypsum (8.4%) and softwood plywood (27.4%), over the past 12 months.